KPackratt2k/S-ENC-YUV/README.md

 Solder the Yellow wire to the 5V pad (optional for Types B and C), the Green wire to the Y pad, and the Black wire to the GND pad.

 Turn the console motherboard onto the front, solder the red wire onto pin 1 of the video encoder chip (the bottom-left corner pin marked by the dot) and the blue wire onto pin 24 (the top-left corner pin).
+On some motherboard revisions, the numbers of the pins may be labeled, which makes it easier to tell where your wires need to go.

 Reinstall the bottom shield onto the SNES motherboard, and take care routing the wires from the Multi-Out board when doing so.